gpeterson78/chamboard/README.md

 5. Recommended: setup a remote access for management via something like tailscale.

 ---
-## Future Plans

-[^1]: future plans and additions:

-- Allow message input directly from the local web server.
-- Add input options for a WordPress thread/custom URL to pull content from.
-- Implement a web-based configuration interface that is simple, functional, and accessible via a phone.
-- Instructions/setup options for tailscale or other remote access.

----

 ### Contributions
 Feel free to contribute to the project by submitting issues, pull requests, or feature suggestions.